Forearm crutches · Review

 8.4/10 Fit Score

 The strongest pick for people on forearm crutches every day.
-The spring-assist and ergonomic handle target the exact failure points (wrist pain, shoulder fatigue) that make standard crutches miserable long-term.
+The spring-assist and ergonomic handle focus on the comfort points (hand and shoulder load) that make standard crutches tiring over months of use.

 Comfort 9